caltechlibrary/admin-shell-scripts/check-for-reboot.1.md

 a status of 1 otherwise it will not return any output and exit with a status of 0.

+This script will check for "safe_to_reboot.py" and "safe_to_reboot.bash" in the PATH as well as in /Sites and will run that script to check if a reboot requires extract steps beyond the usual "sudo reboot" command.

 # EXAMPLES

 Here's the typical use case